abelcuskelly/DeFairy-LP-Tracker/README.md

 - Price update alerts
 - Transaction monitoring

+## ⚠️ Important Notes

+### Auto-Rebalancing Limitations
+Due to Solana's security model:
+- **Manual Approval Required**: Each transaction needs wallet signature
+- **No Pre-Authorization**: Cannot execute transactions automatically
+- **Alert-Based System**: Provides notifications for manual action

+The alert system is designed to notify users when rebalancing is optimal, but execution requires manual wallet approval for security.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.